kkitsara/Udacity_DataScientistProject_SeattleAirBNB/README.md

 Question 2 Result: From the results we were in position to understand if there are correlations or not.
 The cancellation policy and the neighbourhood affect the average booking count per appartment, while the review scores seems to not be correlated.

-Question 3 Methodology: In order to answer the 3rd question "Which are the key indicators of an listing price?", we build a ML model using the linear regression algorythm.
-First we run the ML model importing the full dataset as is, without removing any column.
+Question 3 Methodology: In order to answer the 3rd question "Which are the key indicators of an listing price?", we build a linear regression model. algorythm.
+First we run the linear model importing the full dataset as is, without removing any column.

 We used some standard methodologies to handle the numerical and the categorical attributes.
 Also we handled some more cases such as below:
 A. We removed all the rows that do not have available the price value that we want to predict.